alex17-sys/stdlib-sniper/docs/data_structures/tuples/namedtuple_usage.md

+---
+title: Named Tuple Usage
+description: Zero-dependency Python snippets for using collections.namedtuple in the standard library.
+keywords: access, asdict, create, data-structures, defaults, dict, immutable, index, namedtuple, nested, replace, structure, tuple, unpacking
+---

 # Named Tuple Usage

-Zero-dependency Python snippets using only the standard library.
+Zero-dependency Python snippets for using collections.namedtuple in the standard library.

 6 snippets available in this sub-category.